 News and sports content

-The fall 2021 release explores our top findings on how Canadians are redefining their media habits as we continue to emerge from the pandemic.
+The spring 2022 release explores our top findings on how Canadians are redefining their media habits as we continue to emerge from the pandemic.